iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 ## Master

-- Kubernetes master are managed by GKE. *Both the infra(VMs) on which it is deployed and the master components like - kube-scheduler, api-server, control-manager, etcd, and kubelet*
+- Kubernetes master are managed by GKE.
+The k8s master VM are launched under Googles' own  project. *Both the infra(VMs) and the master components like - kube-scheduler, api-server, control-manager, etcd, and kubelet*
+- The master k8s VM run on googles project's VPC.
+The nodes are using user's VPC, hence the cluster works with external IP of the VMs. **However in case of private cluster VPC peerings is used to create the cluster**.
+Refer exercise: VPC with GKE.
 - We can just mention the geographical location of the master*probably nearest possible location from the worker nodes*
 - One component is extra than vanilla kubernetes is - kube cloud manager *this brings in GCP features to GKE k8s cluster*
 - also you are **not billed** for master infra.
 - **Auto upgrade** depends on "master version" cluster configuration.
 It can be *release channel* or *static version*. if its static, then cluster admin need to manually upgrade the cluster. however if its configured as *release channel* then GKE auto upgrade k8s version for us.
-  - There are three version of auto upgrade: *each channel are trade off b/w availability and update churn*
-    - *rapid*: get latest version of k8s asap.
-Cluster is frequently upgraded.
-    - *regular*(default): 2-3 months after releasing in rapid.
-It provides perfect balance between feature availability and release stability ans is recommended by Google.
-    - *Stable*: 2-3 after release in regular. is the last one hence features are available at last, but cluster are less frequently upgraded.
-  - Critical security patches are released to all channels immediately.
-  - Each channel has a default version.
-Google recommends to test the version before auto-upgrade. *Prevent yourself from version upgrade disruption*.
-    - how to test the release version before its auto upgrade: in Q&A.
-- User have option to choose the Kubernetes version of master.

 ## API thats need to be enabled for GKE